wasmerio/old-docs.wasmer.io/docs/wasmer-js/node-modules/examples/transforming-wasi-modules/transforming-wasi-modules.md

 (type $t0 (func (param i32 i64 i32) (result i32)))
 ```

-Notice the data type of the second parameter; Uh oh!
+Notice the data type of the second parameter; uh oh!
 Its a 64-bit signed integer!

 At the moment, we have no way to directly pass a JavaScript `BigInt` into WebAssembly; therefore, before calling this WebAssembly module, the interface to this function must be transformed